Business

 The traffic that disappeared falls into a clear pattern: informational queries with short, definitive answers.
 Things like "what is an API gateway," "how to parse JSON in Python," or "difference between REST and GraphQL."
 These are queries where an LLM can synthesize a perfectly adequate answer from its training data without the user ever needing to visit a source.

 Google's AI Overviews made this worse.
 For a query like "how to set up Express middleware," Google now shows a generated answer at the top of the results page that's good enough for most people.
 The ten blue links still exist below it, but click-through rates on those links have cratered.
+Industry data from early 2026 shows organic CTR dropping by as much as 61% on queries where AI Overviews appear.

 Here's the thing that took me a while to accept: this is actually reasonable behavior from the user's perspective.
 If I search "what port does MongoDB use" and the answer is right there in the AI overview, why would I click through to someone's blog post that spends 800 words building up to telling me it's port 27017?
 I wouldn't.
 And neither would you.

 The traffic that survived is different.
 It's people searching for opinions, experiences, comparisons, and implementation details that require context.
 "Should I use Postgres or MongoDB for my SaaS" still drives clicks because people want to hear from someone who's actually done both.
-"How I deployed my Node.js app on DigitalOcean" still drives clicks because the answer is long, involves screenshots, and benefits from a specific person's experience.
+"How I deployed my Node.js app on DigitalOcean" still drives clicks because the answer is long, nuanced, and benefits from a specific person's experience.

 If you haven't looked at your Search Console data through this lens, you should.
-Here's what I found when I segmented my content:
+Here's what I found when I segmented my own content:

 Tutorial-style articles with code examples: Down 20-40% in clicks, but impressions mostly stable.
 People are seeing the listings but clicking less because the AI overview already gave them the gist.
-The ones that held up best are tutorials for uncommon tool combinations — things the LLMs aren't great at synthesizing because there isn't enough training data.
+The ones that held up best are tutorials for uncommon tool combinations: things the LLMs aren't great at synthesizing because there isn't enough training data.

 "How I built X" case studies: Up 15-25%.
 These are inherently resistant to LLM summarization because the value is in the specific details of one person's experience.
 An LLM can tell you how to build a job board in general.
 It can't tell you the specific mistakes I made building mine.